NikitaKurpas/task-management-sample/README.md

 The app will be available on `localhost:8080`.
 Frontend is mounted on `/`, and API is mounted on `/api/`.

+The UI component sink page is available at `/sink`

 ### Node.js

 Prerequisites: Node.js >= 10, npm >= 6